 There are certain things to watch out for when getting custom shoes made.
 The major problem with custom shoe making is that the shoemakers don’t make their soles but buy them instead.
 If your foot does not fit diagonally on an A4 (8.5”x11”) sized paper, chances are you are out of luck!
 This is also why shoes with padding and proper foot support are really hard to make because the soles are pre-purchased.
 For example, you can get shoes made that look like Cole Haan dress shoes on the outside, but don’t expect them to have fancy cushioning technology on the inside!
 Bespoke shoe making is another thing to leave some time for because many times you will have to get the shoe makers to re-do the shoe because it will just look shabby or have wonky stitching.
 These are things that foreigners tend to value and is an unfortunate annoyance when creating custom items – you are your own quality control department!

 As for jewelry making, many of the jewelry stores in the city will make almost anything for you.
-For jewelry made from precious metals or precious/semi-precious stones, we suggest going to proper jewelers who specializes in bespoke jewelry.
+For jewelry made from precious metals or precious/semi-precious stones, we suggest going to proper jewelers who specialize in bespoke jewelry.
 For simple costume jewelry, almost anyone can do it, and well at that!
 All of the raw material for fake jewelry, at least in Ho Chi Minh City, comes from the same place.
 As long as they have a good picture to work with, they can make you your desired piece with no hitches!
 If you want to have more control over the process, you can just as easily go and pick out the items yourself and just give it to the shop owner to assemble.

 – Fabric Street – along Hai Ba Trung street around Tan Dinh market; almost any kind of fabric you can find; the shops inside the Tan Dinh market are generally cheaper.
 At first glance, it may not seem like the selection is as great, but the market is a lot larger than it seems.
 Here’s a tip – when you walk into the main entrance of the market, turn left right away to get to denim heaven!